 In May of 2012 Neil testified as an expert witness at a hearing before the United States House of Representatives, Committee on Small Business, Sub-Committee on Economic Growth and Capital Access.
 At the hearing titled “Planning for the Death Tax: Can Small Businesses Survive?”
 Neil testified on the impact that the Estate Tax rules have on small business owners and their families.
 (See the video here).

-In 2001, Neil was named as one of Long Island’s “40 Rising Stars Under 40” by the Long Island Business News.
-In June of 2013 was listed in the LIBN “Who’s Who in Corporate Law.”
-Neil was also recognized as a “Top Ten Legal Eagle” for his work in Corporate, Contracts & Business Law by Long Island Pulse Magazine in 2014.
+In 2020, after 5 consecutive years being named as a “Super Lawyer” by Super Lawyer Rating Service, Neil was named as a “Top 100 Lawyer” within NY Metro Area.
+In June of 2013 Neil was listed in the LIBN “Who’s Who in Corporate Law” and in 2014 was recognized as a “Top Ten Legal Eagle” for his work in Corporate, Contracts & Business Law by Long Island Pulse Magazine.

 Neil has co-authored a number of articles that have appeared in various professional publications, including the CPA Journal, the New York State Bar Association Elder Law Attorney, the Nassau Lawyer, and the Suffolk Lawyer.